 Photo ID:

-The app does not currently support identification through users’ photos.
+The app does not currently let users do bird identification by photo like some of the best bird identification apps do.
 It primarily relies on its detailed illustrations and descriptions for species identification.

 Sound ID: